This article was updated on May 1st, 2023

 Dogs with congestive heart failure require emergent medical therapy.
 Without treatment, they will die from pulmonary edema.
 Humane euthanasia is strongly recommended if owners do not wish to aggressively treat heart failure.

-How Can I Make My Dog’s Life Better When My Dog Has Heart Murmurs?
+How Can I Make My Dog’s Life Better?

 Dogs with heart murmurs can live happy lives.
 In the early stages of the disease, they can still have a normal lifestyle.
 Dogs with more advanced stages of mitral valve disease should only perform light exercise and live as stress-free as possible.
 Cardiac diets can be used for the extra benefit of reduced sodium intake and appropriate amounts of protein.
 Omega 3 fatty acids are a great supplement to give dogs with heart disease and have cardiac protective benefits.
 Otherwise, it is important to be diligent with their medication dosing and ensure dogs are on a strict regimen.

 Luckily, there are many treatments for dogs with heart murmurs caused by mitral valve disease.
-Early in the course of disease, no treatment is needed.
-Beginning oral medications is not recommended until dogs reach Stage B2 of heart disease.
-Stage B2 means that there is a murmur present and evidence of heart enlargement on radiographs.
+Early in the course of the disease, no treatment may be needed.
+Typically, beginning oral medications is not recommended until dogs reach Stage B2 of heart disease., but there are some exceptions to this, and your dog’s cardiologist will guide you.
+Stage B2 means that there is a murmur present and evidence of heart enlargement on radiographs or an echocardiogram.
 Learn more about the stages of heart disease here.

 Dogs that progress to stage C disease have developed congestive heart failure.
 Once this condition is apparent, many dogs will need to be hospitalized until they are no longer in heart failure.
 Veterinarians will administer diuretics and provide oxygen therapy.
 Many dogs will need to be hospitalized for several days until their condition improves.
-Once dogs are no longer in heart failure your veterinarian will likely consider starting an ACE inhibitor like benazepril or enalapril for adjunctive therapy.
-Additional diuretics like spironolactone may also be considered.
+Once dogs are no longer in active heart failure, your veterinarian will prescribe additional medications such as the aforementioned ACE inhibitors and diuretics if they are not already taking them.

 Is a Heart Murmur a Death Sentence for a Dog?